rehierl/abstract-properties/13-0-document-order/readme.md

-After a pair of tags has been injected for all the nodes in the document tree, the resulting mixed sequence of nodes and tags can then be turned into a pure sequence of tags (i.e. the document's **tag soup**), if both tags reflect the node's name, and if the node's start tag is redefined to hold attributes such that these attributes define all of the node's characteristics.
+After a pair of tags has been injected for all the nodes in the document tree, the resulting mixed sequence of nodes and tags can then be turned into a pure sequence of tags (i.e. the document's **tag soup**), if both tags reflect the node's name, and if the node's start tag is redefined to hold attributes which define all of the node's characteristics.

 ```
 <n attribute*>, fc, .., lc, .., </n>, ns, .., ls
 |-s(n)---------------------------->|
 ```

-Since each node can now be understood to be **pushed into its start-tag**, the **start-tag** of a node can be said to denote the node's absolute position in the document tree's pre-order trace.
-Because of that, the start-tag of a node must be understood to denote the characterisitc element (CE) of the node's scope.
+Since each node can now be understood to be **pushed into its start-tag**, the **start-tag** of a node can be understood to denote the **absolute position** of that node in the document tree's pre-order trace.
+As such, the start-tag of a node denotes **the characterisitc element** (CE) of its scope.

-In contrary to that, the **end-tag** of a node does not correspond with any node, which is why the end-tag of a node only marks the end of the node's scope.
-Because of that, no attributes can be set on the end-tag of a node, which is why an end-tag is nothing more but **an end-marker**.
+In contrary to the start-tag of a node, the **end-tag** of a node does not correspond with any node, which is why the end-tag of a node only marks the end of the node's scope, which is why an end-tag is **a mere end-marker**.
+Because of that, no attributes can be set on the end-tag of a node.

 ```js
 //- the basic document tree traversal